taosdata/TDengine/docs-en/20-third-party/11-kafka.md

 ```

 :::note
 Be sure to install the plugin before starting Confluent.
-Otherwise, Kafka Connect will failed to discover the plugins.
+Otherwise, Kafka Connect will fail to discover the plugins.
 :::

 :::tip